 ARM II: Patients receive tremelimumab IV over 60 minutes on day 1 of cycles 1-4, durvalumab IV over 60 minutes on day 1 of each cycle and nab-paclitaxel IV over 30 minutes on days 1, 8, and 15 of each cycle.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

-Patients undergo tumor biopsy, blood sample collection, computed tomography (CT) scan and magnetic resonance imaging (MRI) on study.
+Patients undergo tumor biopsy, blood and urine sample collection, computed tomography (CT) scan and magnetic resonance imaging (MRI) on study.

 After completion of study treatment, patients are followed up every 3 months for 1 year, then annually thereafter.